Taekhyang/wecode-preliminary-study/README.md

-# wecode-preliminary-study
+# Algorithm Solving

-preliminary study homework repository for 5 weeks
+A repository for introducing how I solved *_algorithm problems_*.